Scalified/fab/README.md

 #### Button states

-There are two states and **Floating Action Button** may reside in on of them:
+There are two button states, which **Action Button** may reside in:

 * **NORMAL**
 * **PRESSED**